silverhammermba/blog/_drafts/chef.markdown

 categories: etc
 ---

-## The easy way to become a skillful chef in only four long, expensive years.
+## The easy way to become a skillful chef in only four expensive years.

 A confession: I used to have a fear of cooking.
 After a series of kitchen disasters and disappointed romantic partners, I pretty much swore off the